Education is the journey of a lifetime. Let’s get ready for your next steps.

 - Would you feel lost or thrive in a big campus setting?

-- Does the school have the courses you need to take for your career path?
+- Do they have the courses you need to take for your career path?
+Take a look at the websites of the schools you’re considering to see which programs and courses they offer.

-- Does the school have opportunities like internships or international studies that you may be interested in?
+- Do they have opportunities like internships or international studies that you may be interested in?
+College websites offer lots of information about internship and career services, study abroad programs, and more.

 School visits and college fairs provide a great opportunity for students to learn more about the schools they are interested in.